|Mission & Programs Overview

 The judges select four to six particularly remarkable books among winning entries, whose authors will receive a Special Award: These books will be installed in a public space at the Morgan for two weeks.
 To see the 2011, 2012, and 2013 Special Award winners, click here.

-If selected, applicants will be notified within two weeks of the deadline.
+If selected, applicants will be notified the week following the deadline.

 Who may apply?